-Courses in this area prepare the student for different parts of the CDL exam.
-DMT 1810 prepares the student for the written part of the Class A Commercial Driver's License Exam; DMT 1820 prepares the student for the Class A CDL Basic Skills Performance Exam; DMT 1825 prepares the student for the Class A CDL Road Test Performance Exam; and DMT 1830 provides students with preparation for an additional Certificate.
-DMT 1840 prepares the student for the Written, Pre-Trip Inspection and Basic Skills portions of the Class B CDL.
+Snow College offers courses to prepare the student for different parts of the Commercial Driver's License (CDL) exam.

+- DMT 1810 prepares the student for the written part of the Class A Commercial Driver's License Exam; - DMT 1820 prepares the student for the Class A CDL Basic Skills Performance Exam; - DMT 1825 prepares the student for the Class A CDL Road Test Performance Exam; - DMT 1830 provides students with preparation for an additional Certificate; and - DMT 1840 prepares the student for the Written, Pre-Trip Inspection and Basic Skills portions of the Class B CDL.

 Most courses require additional fees.
 All classes require instructor permission for enrollment.
 Students must be able to meet CDL physical requirements.